zalando-stups/documentation/user-guide/access-control.rst

     * There are only two use cases for the password grant.
 The password grant enables a client to use the resource owner's password directly to create tokens with it.
 This means, that your client really has to get the password of the owner - the main case you want to avoid normally with OAuth.
-        * The first use case of the password grant is around user convinience.
-Especially non technical people will get scared and loose trust if they get redirected to other pages to enter their passwords.
+        * The first use case of the password grant is around user convenience.
+Especially non technical people will get scared and lose trust if they get redirected to other pages to enter their passwords.
 Especially in a shop environment, you do not want to loose conversion rate by disturbing the user experience.
 It is also not desirable to ask a customer to grant some permissions.
 In this case, a shop frontend can act as the customer on behalf of him.
 The frontend will ask and get the password of the customer and can then